UncleMac66/nodenurse/README.md

 # ./nodenurse.sh
-todo
-- check node's state in slurm and show it in displaynodes
-- double confirm if you want to reboot nodes that are in idle or alloc state

 Usage: ./nodenurse.sh | -h [Run fresh healthchecks on node(s)] | -l [Get the latest healthcheck from the node(s)] | -r [Hard reset node(s)] | -i [Identify nodes] | <hostname, hostfile, or leave blank to pull down hosts from sinfo>

 ./nodenurse.sh takes the nodes that are in a down/drain state in slurm or a supplied nodename or hostfile and can run a fresh healthcheck on them, grab the latest healthcheck, send them through ncclscout.py, or can be used to initiate a hard reboot of those nodes.